erik73/addon-mail/mail/DOCS.md

 Please note: During the startup of the add-on, a database is created in the MariaDB add-on.
 There is currently not possible to change user credentials or domain_name after the database is created.
-The only way to change these options is to drop the postfixadmin datbase and restart the add-on.
+The only way to change these options is to drop the Postfix Admin datbase and restart the add-on.
 Use the phpMyadmin add-on to drop the database.

 ### Option: `my_hostname` (required)